Eerily similar: How to spot a new IRD email scam

 Hundreds of Kiwis have been sent an intricate email scam claiming to be from the tax department alleging a refund is owed.

-And while the IRD does not track how much money is lost through scams, they did keep track of them.
+And although the IRD does not track how much money is lost through scams, it does keep track of them.

-The Herald was forwarded a version of the scam email which alleged the original recipient was due a refund of $149.85.
+The Herald was forwarded a version of the scam email, which claimed the recipient was due a refund of $149.85.

 READ MORE: